Skip to content

 Impacts can occur at fairly low concentrations.

-The United States Environmental Protection Agency (EPA) has proposed the first ever drinking water regulations for six PFAS chemicals.
-The proposed rule sets a maximum contaminant level goal (MCLG) of zero and a maximum contaminant level (MCL) of 4.0 Parts per Trillion (ppt) for both PFOS and PFOA.
+The United States Environmental Protection Agency (EPA) has finalized the first ever drinking water regulations for six PFAS chemicals.
+The final rule sets a maximum contaminant level goal (MCLG) of zero and a maximum contaminant level (MCL) of 4.0 Parts per Trillion (ppt) for both PFOS and PFOA.
+The rule also sets individual MCLGs and MCLs of 10 ppt for PFHsS, PFNA, and HFPO-DA (GenX).

 Hazard Index